StakerDAO/staker-dao/MANUAL.md

-Output from each Operations team member should be collected and then used in a command to execute transfer command on the network (signatures shall be supplied just like in the above example):
+Output from each Operations team member should be collected and then used in a command to execute transfer command on the network (signatures shall be supplied just like in the example below):

 ```
 stkr-token-cli transfer ${env} --stkrAlias stkr --msigAlias msig --fromAlias from --receiverAlias receiver --value v --msigSig <..sig1..> --msigSig <..sig2..> ..  <..payer or reservoir..>
 ```

-where `<..payer or reservoir..>` stands for either `--payerAlias payer` or `--reservoir` and indicates the party paying for the transaction.
+where `<..payer or reservoir..>` stands for one of `--payerAlias payer`, `--payer <address>` or `--reservoir` and indicates an address from which STKR token will be withdrawn to be transfered to `receiver`.

+As usual, `from` stands for a Tezos account which is responsible for paying transaction fees.

 ### Freeze STKR contract